 Cheating Twitch viewers: myths and reality

-Hello dear friends!
+Hello, dear friends!

-For quite a long time now we have been receiving questions in our support regarding various kinds of "services" for "checking cheats" such as viewbotting[.]
-Ru and similar ones:
+For quite a long time, our support has been receiving questions regarding various kinds of "services", "checking cheats" like viewbotting[.]ru and similar ones:

 And here everything is just simple.

-An uncomplicated scheme looks like this:
+A simple scheme looks like this:

-2. Having a base of its own users, this site always makes "correct" verdicts to subscribers of its service.
+2. Having a base of its own users, this site always makes the "correct" verdicts to subscribers of its service.

-Don't let petty crooks fool you! ;)
+Don't let the petty crooks fool you! ;)